norvig/paip-lisp/docs/chapter1.md

 > (first (last p)) PUBLIC

-It turns out that last perversely returns a list of the last element, rather than the last element itself.^ Thus we need to combine f i rst and 1 ast to pick out the actual last element.
+It turns out that last perversely returns a list of the last element, rather than the last element itself.^ Thus we need to combine first and 1 ast to pick out the actual last element.
 We would like to be able to save the work we've done, and give it a proper description, like 1 a st - name.
 We could use setf to save the last name of p, but that wouldn't help determine any other last name.
 Instead we want to define a new